Mesoptier/react-serp-preview/README.md

 ![Preview](preview.png)

 - Same look as Google search results
-- Titles are truncated at 600 pixels
+- Titles are truncated at 600 pixels (by default)
 - Description is truncated around 300 characters

 ## Installation